RasaHQ/rasa/docs/core/old-core-change-log.rst

 Fixed
 -----
 - don't fail if rasa and rest input channels are used together
-- wrong paramter name in rocketchat channel methods
+- wrong parameter name in rocketchat channel methods
 - Software 2.0 link on interactive learning documentation page went to Tesla's homepage, now it links to Karpathy blogpost